jessicarush/javascript-notes/polyfilling_and_transpiling.md

 Note the `-D` or `--save-dev` flag tells npm that this package is for development only.
 It gets recorded in your `package.json` under `devDependencies`.

-Similarly, there's a `-P` or `--save-prod` flag which saves the package as production dependency (a package required at run time by your program).
-This is actually the default option and these get recorded in your `package.json` under `dependencies`.

-There's also a `-O` or `--save-optional` where the package will appear as `optionalDependencies` and a `--no-save` which prevents saving to dependencies at all.

-For more information see the [npm install page](https://docs.npmjs.com/cli/install).

-#### 4. Install the Babel ES6+ to ES5 preset
+#### Step 4.
+Install the Babel ES6+ to ES5 preset

-This preset enables transforms for ES2015+ (ES6) to ES5.
+This package contains all the ES6+ to ES5 syntax mapping information.

 ```sh
 npm install babel-preset-env -D
 ```

-#### 5. babelrc
+#### Step 5. babelrc

 Next, we need to create a `.babelrc` config file in the project root folder.
-Here we need specify the version of the source JavaScript code (called a *preset*).
+This is where we tell Babel the version of the source JavaScript code (called a *preset*).

 To specify that we are transpiling code from an ES6+ source, we have to add the following into `.babelrc`: